-We depend on our members' expertise, commitment and hard work to help us move the needle in ways that make a significant impact on the region.
+Members' expertise, commitment and hard work help us move the needle in ways that make a significant impact on the region.

-Expand personal and professional relationships, gain career-enhancing knowledge and develop your business with others who share common goals.
+Expand relationships, gain career-enhancing knowledge and develop your business with others who share common goals.

 The Partnership is the primary business advocate for the Houston region.
 The Public Policy Division works hand-in-hand with the Partnership policy committee members, board members, elected officials and outside organizations as a regional facilitator for issues affecting the business community.